Nordahl Brue

 Nordahl Leo Brue (born November 20, 1944) is a lawyer and entrepreneur, best known as a founder of Bruegger's Bagels.

+Biography

 Brue was educated at Grinnell College and Washington University in St. Louis.
 In 1983, Brue and Mike Dressell opened the first Bruegger's Bagels in Troy, New York.
-Today, Bruegger's runs approximately 300 bakery-cafes in 24 states and the District of Columbia.
+Bruegger's runs approximately 300 bakery-cafes in 24 states and the District of Columbia.
 Brue also serves as a member of the Board of Trustees of Grinnell College, chair of PKC Corporation and Franklin Foods, and as a member of the board of the Green Mountain Power Corporation.
 He is a member of the Vermont State Governor's Council of Economic Advisors.